-dsk3a [filenames] [options] dsk3a is the command that invokes the assembler. filenames are one or more assembly language source files.
-Filenames are not case-sensitive.
-If you do not specify an extension, the assembler assumes the default extension . asm . options affect the way the assembler processes input files.
-You can spe cify options and filenames in any order on the command line.
-Table 5-4 lis ts the assembler options; the following subsections describe the options.
+dsk3a filename [options] dsk3a is the command that invokes the assembler. filename is the assembly language source file.
+Filenames are not case- sensitive.
+If you do not specify an extension, the assembler assumes the default extension .asm . options affect the way the assembler processes input files.
+You can specify options and filenames in any order on the command line.
+Table 5-4 lists the assembler options; the following subsections describe the options.